praguevara/reverse-hangman/README.md

 # Reverse hangman

-Simple hangman game, in which the computer tries to guess a word picked by the user.
+Simple hangman game written in Haskell in which the computer tries to guess a word picked by the user.